-Amos Sr. Newport, who was born around 1710 on the west coast of Africa, was taken from his homeland circa 1715, and brought to Newport, Rhode Island.
+Amos was born around 1710 on the west coast of Africa, was captured from his homeland circa 1715, and brought to Newport, Rhode Island.
 He decided to adopt the name of his new city as his surname.
-As a child, he was sold by David Ingersoll of Springfield, MA to Joseph Billings of Hatfield, MA in 1729 for 50 pounds.
+In 1729, he was sold by David Ingersoll of Springfield, Massachusetts, to Joseph Billings, an original proprietor of Hatfield, Massachusetts, for £50.
+An excerpt from the bill of sale appears below.

 Entry | Source | Vol Name | Date | entry id |